Overview

 Flying to Mainland Ecuador

 There are two international airports in Ecuador, in Quito and Guayaquil.
-It is easy to find connecting flights from either one to major hubs.
-If you travel from the United States, there are regular flights from Miami, Houston and Atlanta, from which the flight time is only 4 to 5 hours.
+It is easy to find connecting flights from either airport to major cities in the region or beyond.
+If you travel from the United States, there are regular flights from Miami, Houston, and Atlanta, with flight times typically ranging from 5 to 6 hours.

 Ticket prices are higher from June to September and from December to January.